PersonalAJH/UWB_simulation_algorithm/README.md

 This code is compare of kalman filter and proposed filter for UWB/IMU fusion localization codes in UWB following Robot folder is Real-time robot following code.
 This code is based on UWB Triangulation localization

+master branch is real robot controller using MFC main branch is simulation code using matlab